Narrator (00:02):

 Jess Staniland (Guest) (11:17):

 Yeah, absolutely.
 So I think just sitting down with your child and helping them to reflect on why other people do engage in bullying behaviour and trying to do a bit of perspective taking.
 So I guess reflecting on the fact that often there’s a power imbalance or that the child is trying to seek out, sometimes it’s revenge.
 Sometimes it’s they’re have something else going on for them at home.
 Sometimes they’re just really wanting to make friends and they are going about it the wrong way and don’t really realise sometimes they’re jealous and so that could potentially be contributing to it.
-Sometimes they’re just having trouble generally feeding in.
+Sometimes they’re just having trouble generally fitting in.

 (11:57):